ttscoff/doing/README.md

         date_format: '%_I:%M%P'
         template: '%date > %title%odnote'
         wrap_width: 50
-    :include_notes: true
+    autotag:
+      whitelist:
+      - coding
+      - design
+      synonyms:
+        brainstorming:
+        - thinking
+        - idea
+    html_template:
+      haml:
+      css:

 The config file is stored in `~/.doingrc`, and a skeleton file is created on the first run.
 Just run `doing` on its own to create the file.

 ### Per-folder configuration

 Any options found in a `.doingrc` anywhere in the hierarchy between your current folder and your home folder will be appended to the base configuration, overriding or extending existing options.
 This allows you to put a `.doingrc` file into the base of a project and add specific configurations (such as default tags) when working in that project on the command line.
 These can be cascaded, with the closest `.doingrc` to your current directory taking precedence, though I'm not sure why you'd want to deal with that.

+Possible uses:

-This can also be used to define custom HTML output on a per-project basis using the html_template option for custom templates.
+- Define custom HTML output on a per-project basis using the html_template option for custom templates.
+Customize time tracking reports based on project or client.
+- Define `default_tags` for a project so that every time you `doing now` from within that project directory or its subfolders, it gets tagged with that project automatically.

 Any part of the configuration can be copied into these local files and modified.
 You only need to include the parts you want to change or add.